asciamanna/asciamanna.github.io/_drafts/how-do-i-unit-test-private-methods.md

 By testing private methods you are ignoring the complexity in the code under test and letting an opportunity to improve the code slip away.

 ##Obscuring Documentation
 Another purpose for unit testing is to provide documentation about how to use a class.
-This documentation doesn't suffer from all of the problems that written documentation or code comments suffer from.
+This documentation doesn't suffer from the problems that written documentation or code comments suffer from.
 This documentation is _executable_ so it has to be correct or else your team is faced with failing unit tests.

 As developers grow in their role as unit testers and more of their code is covered in unit tests you will see a change in how they learn about code.
 Their first stop will be to examine a unit test for the class in question.This allows them to learn all of the important aspects of a class:
 * Its public interface